 \section{Empirical evidence}

-When $k = 0, 1, 2$ or $3$, it is a straightforward exercise to find bounds on the number of construction lines defined by $k$ points in the plane and to describe and visualize each distinct set of construction lines that partitions the plane.
+When $k = 0, 1, 2$ or $3$ points are given in the plane, it is a straightforward exercise to find bounds on the number of construction lines the $k$ points must define and to describe and visualize each distinct set of construction lines that partitions the plane.

-\paragraph{k = 0} If $k = 0$, an arrangement contains no points and therefore it must fall under (either) one of the following three cases: (i) the empty arrangement, with no points and no lines, (ii) arrangements with only one construction line, or (iii) arrangements with two or more parallel construction lines.
-In the latter case, there is no upper bound on the number of construction lines defined (though it is always assumed that arrangements are made of \emph{finitely} many points and lines).
-In cases (ii) and (iii), a single slope is defined.
-The three cases, (i), (ii), and (iii), are shown graphically in this figure.
+\paragraph{k = 0} If $k = 0$, an arrangement contains no points and therefore it must fall under (either) one of the following two cases: (i) the empty arrangement, with no points and no lines, (ii) an arrangement with only one construction line or with two or more parallel construction lines.
+In the second case, there is no upper bound on the number of construction lines defined although any arrangement must have \emph{finitely} many points and lines.
+In case (ii) a single slope is defined.
+The two cases are shown graphically in this figure.

-\paragraph{k = 1} If $k = 1$, arrangements contain one point and a finite number of construction lines greater than or equal to two, all of which intersect at that point.
+\paragraph{k = 1} If $k = 1$ arrangements contain one point and a finite number of construction lines greater than or equal to two all of which intersect at that point.
 If $n$ is the number of construction lines ($2 \leq n < \infty$), then $n$ distinct slopes are defined by those lines.

-\paragraph{k = 2} If $k = 2$, an arrangement contains two points and exactly three construction lines, two of which are parallel and a third that intersects both once.
+\paragraph{k = 2} If $k = 2$, an arrangement contains two points and exactly three construction lines two of which are parallel and a third that intersects both once.
 Exactly two distinct slopes are defined.

-\paragraph{k = 3} If $k = 3$, an arrangement contains three points and therefore it falls under (either) one of the following three cases: (i) arrangements with four construction lines, three of which are parallel and a fourth one that intersects each of them once, (ii) arrangements with three pair-wise intersecting construction lines forming a triangle, or (iii) arrangements of the kind in (ii) with an additional fourth construction line passing through one (and only one) of the points of the triangle, parallel to one of the other three construction lines.
+\paragraph{k = 3} If $k = 3$, an arrangement contains three points and therefore it falls under (either) one of the following three cases: (i) arrangements with four construction lines, three of which are parallel and a fourth one that intersects each of them once, (ii) arrangements with three pair-wise intersecting construction lines forming a triangle, with an additional fourth construction line passing through one (and only one) of the points of the triangle that's parallel to one of the other three construction lines, and (iii) arrangements with three pair-wise intersecting construction lines forming a triangle.
 In case (i), exactly two distinct slopes are defined; in (ii) and (iii), exactly three distinct slopes are defined.
 The three cases, (i), (ii), and (iii), are shown graphically in this figure.